 What makes manufacturing analytics different is that it is purpose-built to handle the time series data manufacturing companies produce every day.
 Manufacturing analytics is focused on collecting and analyzing data rather than process control.
 Data from an unlimited number of sources can be collected and correlated together to identify areas for improvement.

-In the past if you wanted to collect information from operators or machines on the shop floor you would invest in HMIs (human machine interface), SCADA Systems, MES, Business intelligence, data historians, data logger tools etc. All of which are very complex, expensive to setup and maintain.
-But now with manufacturing analytics you can buy a single software package to address your data collection and analysis needs.
+In the past, if you wanted to collect information from operators or machines on the shop floor you would invest in HMIs (human-machine interface), SCADA Systems, MES, Microsoft Power BI, business intelligence, data historians, data logger tools, etc. All of which are very complex, expensive to set up and maintain.
+But now with manufacturing analytics, you can buy a single software package to address your data collection and analysis needs.

 The answer is a lot.
 At its core, the tool is designed to provide performance and quality metrics.
 Below is a list of some of the more common scenarios SensrTrx and manufacturing analytics supports.

 Out of the box you can track OEE (Operational Equipment Effectiveness) for a machine, work cell, plant or the company as a whole.
 The system can collect data from operators or directly from the machines using sensors already built into the equipment.
 From this data, you can measure different types of downtime, shortstops, slowdowns, etc. and product trends.
 OEE, good parts, scrap, and other metrics can be displayed on scoreboards over machines or work cells in the shop so operators and managers how they are performing.

 Manufacturing analytics systems are smart they learn from the data they gather.
 For example, many companies want to identify bottlenecks in their manufacturing processes.
 There are a lot of ways to do this but most companies will turn to traditional ERP systems to find the bottleneck, this is problematic for a couple of reasons:

 1. The ERP system usually represents the best-case scenario and does not include all the alternates.